henrikingo/dsi/README.md

 # Distributed Systems Infrastructure 2.0

-## Python 3

-**This version of DSI uses Python 3**

-If you have used 10gen/dsi or mongodb/dsi, please use separate virtualenvs for both.

 ## Quick Start (Ubuntu)

     sudo apt install awscli  # / pip install awscli / brew install awscli